 Physically, the ursine look like somewhat bipedal bears.
 While actual bears rarely move on their hind legs, these creatures are somewhat bound to it by default.
 However, they can move on all fours like their wild cousins.
-Like many strange creatures encountered throughout the realms, the ursine were creations of strange and often horrific experiments.
-Tribes are what separate the ursine from one another.
+Tribes are typically what separate the ursine from one another.
 Usually, each tribe is based off the species they originated from.
 Beyond that, each tribe has a caste system of sorts; hunters/gatherers, farmers, traders, guards, and the elder councils.
 While there is no official hierarchy, some social branches gain more respect than others.
 Despite their bestial appearance, they tend not to be hostile with ‘regular’ humanoids.
 Their actions with outsiders rarely venture beyond trade and negotiations, but it isn’t too uncommon to see an ursine travel as a guide or bodyguard.
 Within their lands, many tend to live off a diet associated with their wild equivalents, while some have successfully imported and maintained food stock from the outside world.
 While this has lead to slight infighting and social conflict, these resources have been a blessing in tougher times.

 Ability Score Increase: Your Strength score increases by +1